Surface Roughness, Texture, and Tribology Classes

 Customized Classes for your Company

-The Surface Texture and Tribology short course can be tailored to your company’s specific needs and interest.
+The Surface Texture and Tribology short course can be tailored to your company’s specific needs and interests.
 A custom class can include all or portions of the material listed above, and can be presented either in-person or online through your internal systems.

 Dr. Don Cohen, one of the country’s foremost experts in surface roughness, has been leading customized training sessions in surface roughness, friction, wear, sealing, finishes, and more for nearly two decades.
 His courses cover a broad range of topics on surface texture and how it impacts functionality.